-Recording messages in the event view
+Logging One Identity Manager Service messages in the event view

-To record One Identity Manager Service messages in the server's event log, modify the EventLogLogWriter module in the One Identity Manager Service's configuration file.
+To log One Identity Manager Service messages in the server's event log, modify the EventLogLogWriter module in the One Identity Manager Service's configuration file.
 To view the event log, you can use the results display in the Microsoft Management Console, for example.